CurtisLuu/CurtisLuu/README.md

 ## About Me

 I'm a Computer Science student at the University of Maryland, currently interning as a Software Engineer at **Verition Fund Management** on the long/short equities strategy, where I build data pipelines and internal tooling.
-I'm actively pursuing **Software Engineering and Quantitative Trading/Research roles**.
+I'm actively pursuing **AI, Data, Software, and Machine Learning Engineering roles**.

 ## Focus Areas

 - **Software Engineering** — data pipelines, backend systems, full-stack development
 - **Machine Learning** — applied ML/DL, from classical models to neural networks
-- **Quantitative Trading & Research**

 ## Featured Projects